 However, if your rectus abdominis muscles are separated, you can only firm up your tummy with a repair of the muscle, or a tummy tuck.
 Since your muscle is separated no amount of exercise can tighten that gap in the muscle.
 Instead, it must be stitched together.

-In today’s video blog, I tell you how to examine yourself to determine if you have separated abdominis muscles, otherwise know as a rectus diastasis.
+In today’s video blog, I tell you how to examine yourself to determine if you have separated abdominis muscles, otherwise known as a rectus diastasis.
 Watch my video to find out if you just need more exercise or if what you really need is a tummy tuck.